duckdb/duckdb-web/_posts/2024-11-22-runtime-extensible-parsers.md

 excerpt: "Despite their central role in processing queries, parsers have not received any noticeable attention in the data systems space.
 State-of-the art systems are content with ancient old parser generators.
 These generators create monolithic, inflexible and unforgiving parsers that hinder innovation in query languages and frustrate users.
 Instead, parsers should be rewritten using modern abstractions like Parser Expression Grammars (PEG), which allow dynamic changes to the accepted query syntax and better error recovery.
 In this post, we discuss how parsers could be re-designed using PEG, and validate our recommendations using experiments for both effectiveness and efficiency."
 ---

 > This post is a shortened version of our peer-reviewed research paper "Runtime-Extensible Parsers" that was accepted for publication and presentation at the [2025 Conference on Innovative Data Systems Research](https://www.cidrdb.org/cidr2025/index.html) (CIDR) that is going to be held in Amsterdam between January 19 and 22, 2025.
-You can [read the full paper here](https://hannes.muehleisen.org/publications/CIDR2025-muehleisen-raasveldt-extensible-parsers.pdf) if you prefer.
+You can [read the full paper](https://hannes.muehleisen.org/publications/CIDR2025-muehleisen-raasveldt-extensible-parsers.pdf) if you prefer.

 The parser is the DBMS component that is responsible for turning a query in string format into an internal representation which is usually tree-shaped.
 The parser defines which queries are going to be accepted at all.
 Every single SQL query starts its journey in a parser.
 Despite its prominent position in the stack, very little research has been published on parsing queries for data management systems.
 There seems to have been very little movement on the topic in the past decades and their implementations are largely stuck in sixty-year-old abstractions and technologies.